 Bottom line: a partnership requires shared ownership and management of a business.

 What’s good about a partnership?

 It’s easy to form a partnership.
-No government filings are required, unless you need to obtain a business license or you want to use a fictitious business name because the partners don’t want to use all of their surnames in the company name.
+You aren’t required to file government paperwork, unless you need to get a business license or you want to use a fictitious business name.

-Many partners enter into written partnership agreements, but no written agreement is actually required to form this type of business.
+Even though many partners write partnership agreements, written agreement aren’t actually required to form a partnership.